-The representative that replied to my request also gave me a chart of upgrades should I choose them, based on my insurance coverages.
+The representative that replied to my request also gave me a chart of upgrades should I choose them based on my insurance coverage.
 I got the Medela Pump In Style Advanced pump and decided to get the battery pack add-on.
-That way, if I’m out without a place to plug in, I have a backup power source.
+That way, if I’m out without a place to plug-in, I have a backup power source.
 I used it while riding in a car once, so maybe it wasn’t a necessary purchase.
 I probably would have been better off getting a car adapter.
 Oh well, live and learn, right?

 One other great thing about Aeroflow is they send me reminders that I’m eligible for free replacement pump parts every few months!
-I got my pump in September originally, and in December and a few weeks ago they sent me a reminder to order the replacement pieces through them.
+I got my pump in September originally, and in December and a few weeks ago, they sent me a reminder to order the replacement pieces through them.
 All I had to do was click the link and confirm my email for eligibility.
-They did the rest and the supplies were shipped to my house.
+They did the rest, and the supplies were shipped to my house.
 Easy peasy.

-If you’re looking for more information about selecting a breast pump you can use this Insurance Lookup tool.
+If you’re looking for more information about selecting a breast pump, you can use this Insurance Lookup tool.

 Join the Working Mom List